 Education: Master of Social Work (MSW) from Hunter College

-Kristy is a Licensed Master Social Worker with extensive experience working with young adults and adults–in both mental health agency and higher education settings.
+Kristy Robinson is a Licensed Clinical Social Worker with extensive experience working with young adults and adults–in both mental health agency and higher education settings.
 She is also actively involved in mental health initiatives in the surrounding Westchester community.
 Kristy embraces both a micro and macro focus in her work–going beyond psychotherapy and working hard to create a long term cultural shift that values and de-stigmatizes mental health.
 Kristy’s favorite forms of self-care include traveling to new places, being with loved ones, and comedy/humor in all forms.

 Office Location: Student Center Room 226